Sringeri Sharada Peetham: Organization

 The Sringeri Sharada Peetham has a network of branches in India.
 Some of the major branches include those in Varanasi, Haridwar, Nasik, Gaya, Mysore, Hyderabad, Madurai, Chennai, Kanchipuram, Tirupati, Coimbatore, Ramesvaram, Kalady, Ramnad and Bengaluru.
 The monastery also supervises a number of Vedic studies and Sanskrit schools in various parts of India.
 The monastery owns some agriculture land and this is farmed by the monks and monastery workers.

-Modern era pontiffs
+Modern era Jagadgurus

-Jagadguru Vidhushekara Bharathi was appointed as Uttaradhikari of the Sringeri Sharadha Peetham by Jagadguru Bharathi Teertha Mahaswami on 23 January 2015.
+Jagadguru Vidhushekhara Bharati was appointed as Uttaradhikari of the Sringeri Sharada Peetham by Jagadguru Bharathi Teertha Mahaswami on 23 January 2015.
 The last five Jagadgurus were: